AlexJReid/blog/content/posts/bigtable-filtering.md

 DynamoDB and Cloud Bigtable both force us to think at a lower level than a relational database to maximise efficiency.
 As previously stated, use of Cloud Bigtable would be overkill for a comments section unless the number of comments is incredibly high.

-DynamoDB hits a sweet spot by being incredibly economical (possibly even free) for very small workloads.
+DynamoDB hits a sweet spot by being incredibly economical (possibly even free) for small workloads.
 Cloud Bigtable has a high initial price point of $0.65/hr for a single node cluster.
 A single Cloud Bigtable node can support a respectable number of operations, but this is only economical if you actually utilise them.
 A single node is the smallest billing increment.

 As an answer to that, Google has other, more on-demand NoSQL products such as Firebase.
 DynamoDB has an on-demand model, making it a versatile choice for workloads of all sizes - with provisioned pricing options to save money when the workload is better understood.
 As scale increases, the price differential will likely narrow.